 How often must the tax return be filed and what deadlines apply?

-You must file your tax return once a year.
+You must submit your tax return once a year.
 If you have been requested to submit a tax return by your cantonal tax administration, you have 30 days to complete and submit the forms.
 The deadline for submission is indicated on the forms.
 However, it depends on the canton how long you have to submit.
 In most cantons, you must submit the declaration by the end of March.

 Is it possible to extend the deadline?